 Because of the inflation-related payments, index-linked investments typically have a basic rate of interest that is lower than that on an ordinary investment.
 When choosing between an index-linked account and an ordinary account for which payments are not linked to inflation, investors weigh up how fast they think inflation is likely to rise and how much risk they want to take.

 A bond offering five percent interest might look better than a “linker” paying one percent plus inflation.
 But if inflation rises by more than four percent a year, the index-linked bond will pay more.
 If the inflation rate slows or turns negative, then linked bonds do worse.

 Retirees buying a pension annuity may have an option to index-link the payments so their future income rises with inflation.
 However, as this tends to mean a lower starting income, it's not an easy decision.
 A standard annuity will pay a fixed amount, say €5,000 a year, and the purchasing power will decline over time.
 An index-linked payment might pay €3,000 a year but the amount increases in line with inflation.

 A pensioner has to decide whether the index-linked payments will catch up with the alternative.
 That will depend on how fast inflation rises and how long they live.
 Likewise, home insurance policies can index-link the value of the goods insured to the rate of inflation.

 Your index or mine?

-These accounts increase your savings by the amounts by which the linked index rises.
-But if the equity index goes down, you may lose money.
-It can be important to study carefully the details of index-linked investments and the details of the particular index used to calculate returns.
+These accounts increase your savings by how much the linked index rises.
+If the equity index goes down, though, you may lose money.
+Study the details of any index-linked investments carefully, and the details of the particular index used to calculate returns.